What is Business Intelligence

 ETL – Extract, Transform and Load -It is a three-step process at the center of data warehousing.
 In the first step, operational data are extracted from multiple sources.
 In the next step, it is transformed into the required type.
 In the final step, data is loaded into the data warehouse.

 Forecasting – It is the formulation of trends, predictive models, and scenarios to prepare for the future for improved decision making.

-Granularity – Level of detail or summarization of data in the data warehouse.
+Granularity – Level of detail or summary of data in the data warehouse.
 The more the detail, the higher the level of granularity.